 - Danso, A. (2013).
 Firm-level Determinants of Capital Structure: Evidence from Sub-Saharan Africa.
 Africa Accounting and Finance Association Conference, Kampala, Uganda.
 3rd Sept- 6th Sept.
 2013.

 Dr Lucia Morawska

 Adjunct Professor Richmond International Academic Soccer Academy

-Educated in the UK and Poland, I specialise in Modern European History and Anthropology.
-My PhD dissertation: : Lelov: cultural memory and a Jewish town.
+Educated in the UK and Poland, Dr Morawska specialises in Modern European History and Anthropology.
+Her PhD dissertation: : Lelov: cultural memory and a Jewish town.
 Investigating the identity of an ultra-orthodox society is due for submission shortly.
 It is planned to be published also as a non-academic work to become available to the wider public.

-I taught at University of Huddersfield before coming to Richmond to lecture in World Cultural History and Introduction to Philosophy at IASA in Leeds.
+She taught at University of Huddersfield before coming to Richmond to lecture in World Cultural History and Introduction to Philosophy at RIASA in Leeds.